ara1data/CSC500_PrinciplesofProgramming/PortfolioProject/README.md

 Fix any issues from milestone 2 submission prior to submitting the Portfolio Project.

-## Additional tasks for the final project submission:
+## Module 8 Final Submission: Additional tasks for the final project submission
 ### Step 7:
 In the main section of your code, prompt the user for a customer's name and today's date.
 Output the name and date.
 Create an object of type ShoppingCart.